apocalyptech/exordium/docs/wsgi_deployments.rst

 The ``WSGIDaemonProcess`` parameter in Apache lets you specify an arbitrary number of ``processes`` (in addition to ``threads``).
-If ``processes`` is set to more than 1, problems can be encountered when setting preferences (such as library path, download URLs, live album display, etc).
+If ``processes`` is set to more than ``1``, problems can be encountered when setting preferences (such as library path, download URLs, live album display, etc).
 Namely, the preference change will often only be seen by the process in which it was changed, which can lead to some vexing behavior.

-I believe the root of this problem is that the dynamic_preferences module uses a cache (presumably a builtin Django cache), and that cache must be configured properly so that multiple processes can share it, but I have not actually investigated this.
+I believe the root of this problem is that the dynamic_preferences module probably uses a cache (presumably a builtin Django cache), and that cache must be configured properly so that multiple processes can share it.
+I have not actually investigated this, though.
 Given that my personal activity needs with Exordium are quite light, I've just made do with a single process.